drafnel/wd-security/INSTALL.md

 == REQUIREMENTS

 - libssl-dev -- libcrypto.so
+- asciidoc -- a2x utility, for generating the man page
 - A working C compiler and development libraries.

 If building directly from the git repository, additionally: